Episode #403 (Originally aired 09/16/16)

 Hey, Bill.

+I'll tell you who's not laughing, though.
 I got to tell you who's not laughing.

-I've been to these rallies, I've been to these fairs.
+I've been to these rallies.
+I've been to these fairs.

+This guy has really created a movement, and people feel like they're they're part of it.
 And I want to tell you, you and I have been talking for two decades about the problem with politicians.

-He already had all of that, and he and his family are making tremendous sacrifices just to do this.
+He already had all of that.
+And he and his family are making tremendous sacrifices just to do this.

 And when I travel around with him, people don't stop him, Bill, and say, I liked you on the apprentice, or I want your autograph.
+They say, we need jobs in this state, or please save our country.

-I know you don't like that, but that's what the people are saying.
+I know you don't like that, but that's what the people saying, we have to respect people.
+So they're watching tonight.

 Well, I don't have to respect all the people.